-- Excessive amount of intrusive ads;
+- An excessive amount of intrusive ads;

 - Irritating interstitial ads;

-- Browser's slowdown;
+- Browser slowdown;

 - Redirects to unknown/suspicious websites;

-- System's freezes, etc.
+- System freezes, etc.

-The legitimate rundll32.exe file is typically located in the folder C:\Windows\System32.
+The legitimate file is typically located in the folder C:\Windows\System32.
 If you suspect that virus or malware might have corrupted the file, check the location of the file.
-If it's not located in the System32 folder, then you should remove rundll32.exe file immediately.
+If it's not located in the System32 folder, then you should remove the rundll32.exe file immediately.
 For this purpose, use a reliable anti-virus with updated definitions.
 Otherwise, it can start downloading malware onto your PC.

 Main techniques used to spread malware

 However, malware that pretends to be one of the system's files can sneak into the system in various ways.
-One of the primary malware distribution technique is freeware bundling.
+One of the primary malware distribution techniques is freeware bundling.
 For monetization purposes, freeware developers supplement their products with multiple browser extensions, add-ons, and toolbars, which travel marked as default components.

 More severe computer infections are usually disseminated via exploit kits, malicious spam email attachments, infected links, fake or phishing websites, phony update prompts, illegal software installed, and so on.
 Although there's no hundred percent protection from severe computer infections, keeping the system updated and establishing a professional anti-malware tool is usually sufficient to deter infections.

-A comprehensive Rundll32.exe removal tutorial
+A comprehensive Rundll32.exe virus removal tutorial

-The original Rundll32.exe should not be terminated or otherwise modified.
-Rundll32.exe removal can cause severe system's malfunctions or even crash.
+The original executable should not be terminated or otherwise modified.
+Rundll32.exe removal can cause severe system malfunctions or even crash.
 However, if you suspect that this file has been compromised, you should scan the system with anti-malware.